Non-perturbaitve effects for the isoscalar light vector $\omega$-meson in charmed meson semileptonic decays: Theoretical Framework

 Next step, for the TFFs originating from the hadronic matrix element, it is difficult to calculate by pure perturbative methods due to the presence of color confinement and large strong coupling constant in the low energy region.
 As mentioned in Section~\ref{Sec:I}, we employ the LCSR approach for the calculation.
 As an effective combination of SVZ sum rules and hard exclusive process, we can first start from the vacuum to meson correlation function,

 Here, we adopt the right-handed chiral current $j_{D^+}^{\dagger}(x)=i\bar{c}(x)(1+\gamma_5)q_2(x)$.
 According to the basic steps of LCSR method, the correlation function can insert a complete intermediate state with the same quantum number as the current operator $i\bar{c}(x)(1+\gamma_5)q_2(x)$ into the hadron current in the timelike $q^2$ region.
 After separating the pole term of the lowest $D^+$-meson and replacing the contributions from higher resonances and continuum states with dispersion relation, the hadronic representation of correlation function can be obtained.
 Secondly, based on QCD theory, the correlation function can be carried out OPE near the light-cone $x^2\rightsquigarrow 0$ in the space-like $q^2$ region.
 Finally, with the help of quark hadron duality and Borel transformation, the analytic expression of TFFs can be obtained.
-It is worth mentioning that the derivation results are similar to our previous work on $B\to \rho$~\cite{Fu:2014pba}.
-The key difference lies in the need to make the following substitutions: $m_B\to m_{D^+}$, $m_{\rho}\to m_{\omega}$, $m_b\to m_c$, $f_B\to f_{D^+}$ and $f^{\perp}_{\rho}\to f^{\perp}_{\omega}$.
-This has been verified by us through repeating the corresponding calculation process.
+After our verification, this result is similar to our previous work on $B\to \rho$~\cite{Fu:2014pba}, while the hadronic representation gives different hadronic parameters accordingly.
 Here, we do not provide the specific expressions and our focus will be on discussing twist-2 LCDA $\phi^{\perp}_{2;\omega}(x,\mu)$.

 The integral relation between twist-2 $\phi^{\perp}_{2;\omega}(x,\mu)$ and the WF of valence Fock state can be defined as

 with $\widetilde{f}_{\omega}^{\bot}=f_{\omega}^{\bot}/\sqrt{3}$.
 Based on the BHL description, the LCWF can be expressed as